vmware/singleton/content/en/docs/overview/singleton-sdk/Angular Client Introduction/translate-pipe.md

 #### **Overview**

-Use the translate pipe in your HTML templates to retrieve translations from the VIP service.
+Use the translate pipe in your HTML templates to retrieve translations from the singleton service.

 #### **API**